Broad-billed parrot: Behaviour and ecology

-In 1953, the Japanese ornithologist Masauji Hachisuka suggested the broad-billed parrot was nocturnal, like the kakapo and the night parrot, two extant ground-dwelling parrots.
+In 1953, the Japanese ornithologist Masauji Hachisuka suggested the broad-billed parrot was nocturnal, like the kākāpō and the night parrot, two extant ground-dwelling parrots.
 Contemporary accounts do not corroborate this, and the orbits are of similar size to those of other large diurnal parrots.
 The broad-billed parrot was recorded on the dry leeward side of Mauritius, which was the most accessible for people, and it was noted that birds were more abundant near the coast, which may indicate that the fauna of such areas was more diverse.
 It may have nested in tree cavities or rocks, like the Cuban amazon.
 The terms raven or crow may have been suggested by the bird's harsh call, its behavioural traits, or just its dark plumage.
 The following description by the Dutch bookkeeper Jacob Granaet from 1666 mentions some of the broad-billed parrot's co-inhabitants of the forests, and might indicate its demeanour:

 Many other endemic species of Mauritius were lost after human colonisation, so the ecosystem of the island is severely damaged and hard to reconstruct.
 Before humans arrived, Mauritius was entirely covered in forests, almost all of which have since been lost to deforestation.
 The surviving endemic fauna is still seriously threatened.
-The broad-billed parrot lived alongside other recently extinct Mauritian birds such as the dodo, the red rail, the Mascarene grey parakeet, the Mauritius blue pigeon, the Mauritius scops owl, the Mascarene coot, the Mauritian shelduck, the Mauritian duck, and the Mauritius night heron.
+The broad-billed parrot lived alongside other recently extinct Mauritian birds such as the dodo, the red rail, the Mascarene grey parakeet, the Mauritius blue pigeon, the Mauritius scops owl, the Mascarene coot, the Mauritius sheldgoose, the Mascarene teal, and the Mauritius night heron.
 Extinct Mauritian reptiles include the saddle-backed Mauritius giant tortoise, the domed Mauritius giant tortoise, the Mauritian giant skink, and the Round Island burrowing boa.
 The small Mauritian flying fox and the snail Tropidophora carinata lived on Mauritius and Réunion but became extinct in both islands.
 Some plants, such as Casearia tinifolia and the palm orchid, have also become extinct.